 Gentle reminders work better when the next action is obvious.
 Mindful.net connects reminders to short guided sessions, breathing exercises, a non-streak practice log, and evening wind-down routines.

 The practice log is reflective, not competitive.
 You can note what you tried, how it felt, and whether the timing worked.
-That is more useful than a badge when your mind wanders to a grocery list after 40 seconds.
+One pattern we notice with first-time meditators: a simple note like “dry mouth, stayed for one minute” teaches more than a badge when attention drifts after 40 seconds.

 People looking for a simple install path can start with the download meditation app page, then turn on reminders only after choosing a first practice style.